sourcegraph/about/handbook/engineering/releases/patch_release_issue_template.md

 ## Setup

 - [ ] Ensure release configuration in [`dev/release/release-config.jsonc`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/dev/release/release-config.jsonc) on `main` is up to date with the parameters for the current release.
-- [ ] Ensure the latest version of the release tooling has been built before each step using `yarn run build` in `dev/release`.
+- [ ] Ensure you have the latest version of the release tooling and configuration by checking out and updating `sourcegraph@main`.

 ## Prepare release